-A: In 2016, Kingdom Workers partnered with churches in nine different countries: Malawi, Chile, Grenada, Japan, SE Asia, USA (including the Apache reservations), Canada, Nigeria, and Germany.
+A: In 2018, Kingdom Workers served in eightdifferent countries: Malawi, Chile, Grenada, Japan, Indonesia, USA (including the Apache reservations), Nigeria, and Ethiopia.

 A: We work with partners around the world to help them make an impact on their community while sharing the Gospel.
-Projects include community gardens and housing rehabilitation on the Apache reservations, disability ministry in Malawi, building and remodeling churches through Builders For Christ, teaching English in Chile and Japan, and sending short-term volunteers to help multiple congregations in N. America.
+Projects include community gardens and housing rehabilitation on the Apache reservations, disability ministry in Malawi, building and remodeling churches through Builders For Christ, teaching English in Chile and Japan, and building care networks around families in the USA.

 Q: Who are Kingdom Workers’ partners in the Gospel?

 A: Kingdom Workers partners with churches that are part of the Confessional Evangelical Lutheran Conference (CELC = a group of 35 Lutheran church bodies around the world of which the WELS and ELS are members).
 These partnerships result in mobilizing local church members and visiting volunteers to serve people in those specific communities while sharing the Gospel.